chrisblue1907/vlan-segmented-network-design/README.md

 ## Step 3: Configuring Network Segmentation

-Each VLAN was configured to isolate traffic where necessary to prevent unnecessary communication between systems.
+Each VLAN was configured to isolate traffic where necessary, preventing unnecessary communication between systems.

 For example:
 - Dante Audio VLAN was isolated to prevent interference